kashaeva-dev/bitly-links/README.md

 BITLY_TOKEN=your_Bitly_API_token

-To shorten URLs and track clicks on shortened links you can use either the main.py file via command line or import separate functions from it.
+To shorten URLs and track clicks on shortened links you can use either run the main.py file from command line or import separate functions from it.

-**You can run the main.py file via command line:**

-To use main.py, run the script with the following command:
+**You can run the script with the following command:**

 ```
 python main.py <url>
 ```

-Replace <url> with the URL you want to shorten or track clicks on.
+Replace \<url\> with the URL you want to shorten or track clicks on.

 If the URL is already a Bitlink, the script will return the number of clicks on the link.
 If it is a regular URL, the script will shorten it and return the Bitlink.